Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Objective Satisfaction Assumption

 \subsection{Why the Objective Satisfaction Assumption Fails}

-In an idealized scenario, with unrestricted representational capacity $\mathcal{F}_\Theta = \mathcal{F}_\infty$, perfectly representative empirical distribution $\widetilde{\mathbb{P}} = \mathbb{P}$, and unlimited compute to find the global minimum, the OSA (Eq.~\ref{eq:OSA}) would hold\cite{vapnik_principles_1991}.
-In this ideal case, the specification of the experience term $\mathcal{E}$ would entirely determine the model's behavior, in the limit $\lambda \to 0$.
-In real-world scenarios, various practical limitations cause approximations and errors that lead to the failure of the OSA.
+In an idealized scenario with unrestricted representational capacity $\mathcal{F}_\Theta = \mathcal{F}_\infty$, perfect distribution $\widetilde{\mathbb{P}} = \mathbb{P}$, and unlimited compute to find the global minimum, the OSA (Eq.~\ref{eq:OSA}) would hold\cite{vapnik_principles_1991} and the experience term $\mathcal{E}$ would entirely determine the model's behavior (in the limit $\lambda \to 0$).
+In practice, various limitations lead to the failure of the OSA.

 It is usual\cite{bottou_tradeoffs_2007} to define:

 to then decompose the excess risk as follows:

 where all terms are evaluated on the population learning objective.
 Note that the three error terms are nonnegative and the OSA (Eq.~\ref{eq:OSA}) holds if and only if all three are zero.
 This decomposition allows us to identify distinct error sources.